dmontagu/fastapi-utils/docs/user-guide/class-based-views.md

 here to remove the need to specify a `response_model` in the endpoint decorators.)

 Hopefully this helps you to better reuse dependencies across endpoints!

+!!! info
+    While it is not demonstrated above, you can also make use of custom instance-initialization logic by defining an `__init__` method on the CBV class.

+    Arguments to the `__init__` function are injected by FastAPI in the same way they would be for normal functions.

+    You should **not** make use of any arguments to `__init__` with the same name as any annotated instance attributes on the class.
+Those values will be set as attributes on the class instance prior to calling the `__init__` function you define, so you can still safely access them inside your custom `__init__` function if desired.